Vogue - Madonna

 Additional inspirations from this song are taken directly from gay culture as she has always been an advocate for this community.
 From these movements, Madonna found more than race and gender.
 They also breed spaces for people to openly search for acceptance together or to create something new entirely.

 Much of "Vogue" is also based on the concept of beauty.
-Within American culture, beauty and talent are valued most, often influenced by old hollywood stars - which is why she lists those movie stars in the middle of the song itself.
+Within American culture, beauty and talent are valued most, often influenced by old Hollywood stars - which is why she lists those movie stars in the middle of the song itself.
 By listing movie stars she also draws a parallel callback to that same concept of beauty that she was made to mimic during the Dick Tracy film.
-Even if one isnt a rising movie star, Madonna wanted the masses to share that feeling of beauty so that they could dance and carry themselves with confidence, as if they were stars themselves.
-By building a space where all are fee to express themselves and feel that beauty freely, Madonna empowered her fans to reclaim and embody the concept of beauty.
+Even if one is not a rising movie star, Madonna wanted the masses to share that feeling of beauty so that they could dance and carry themselves with confidence, as if they were stars themselves.
+By building a space where all are free to express themselves, Madonna empowered her fans to reclaim and embody the concept of beauty.
 To directly quote her - “You're a superstar, yes, that's what you are, you know it”.

 - What makes this song a part of many Pride celebrations?

 - Madonna has been a constant ally for the LGBTQIA community as stated previously.
 Having a mainstream artist that supports those ideals is important for celebrating the victories of that community.
 This also points out the need for more artists to be out and talk about their perspectives musically.
 This way their experiences can be accurately depicted or expressed.